MicrosoftDocs/azure-aks-docs/articles/aks/ai-toolchain-operator-fine-tune.md

 ## Create a new secret for your private registry

+In this example, your KAITO fine-tuning deployment produces a containerized adapter output, and the KAITO workspace requires a new push secret as authorization to push the adapter image to your ACR.

 * Generate a new secret to provide the KAITO fine-tuning workspace access to push the model fine-tuning output image to your ACR using the `kubectl create secret docker-registry` command.

     ```bash